dugramen/GDPaint/README.md

 - Hold Ctrl anytime to draw a rect
 - Hold Ctrl+Shift anytime to draw a filled rect
 - Hold Alt anytime to color pick

-### Other
-- Custom Grid size
-- Grid Snapping
-- Image cropping and resizing
-- Saving and Loading as png files only
-- Color Palette

 ### Planned Features
 - [x] Layer support (v2)